Xilinx/Embedded-Design-Tutorials/docs/Introduction/ZynqMPSoC-EDT/9-secure-boot.md

  using [Design Example 1: Using GPIOs, Timers, and Interrupts](./7-design1-using-gpio-timer-interrupts.md) in a boot image with all the security features enabled.
 This section also shows how a PL bitstream can be added as a part of the secure boot flow.
 Follow the information in this chapter until [Modifying the Build Settings](./7-design1-using-gpio-timer-interrupts.md#modifying-the-build-settings) to create all the necessary files and then switch back.

+> Note: If you haven't run MPSoC Design Example 1, you can [run the script](./7-design1-using-gpio-timer-interrupts.md#reference-design-automation) in its ref_files to generate the binaries with one `make all` command.

  Enabling the security features in boot image is done in two different methods.
 In the first method, the BIF file is manually created